WPST

 WPST (94.5 FM, "94.5 PST") is a commercial radio station licensed to Trenton, New Jersey, airing a contemporary hit radio format.
-Owned by Townsquare Media, the station serves Central Jersey, the Delaware Valley, Philadelphia and its northern and eastern suburbs.
+Owned by Townsquare Media, the station serves Central Jersey, Philadelphia, and the Philadelphia metropolitan area.

 The station's studio is located in the suburbs of Trenton in Ewing, New Jersey.
 Its broadcast tower is located west of Morrisville, Pennsylvania, at.
-In addition to a standard analog transmission, the station can be streamed available online.
+In addition to a standard analog transmission, the station can be streamed online.

 History

 On August 7, 1965, 94.5 signed on as WTTM-FM.
 It was owned by the Scott Broadcasting Company, Inc. of New Jersey and was the adjunct to WTTM (920 AM).
 On February 1, 1969, WTTM-FM became WCHR, a religious station; in 1974, it was approved to increase its effective radiated power to 50,000 watts.

 The Scott family sold WTTM and WCHR in 1996 for $20 million to Nassau Broadcasting Partners.
 The sale prompted immediate speculation that a format change was in the offing for WCHR.
 That November, WCHR's religious programming began being simulcast on 920 AM.
 On February 27, 1998, the 94.5 frequency began stunting with construction sound effects.

 On March 2, 1998, at 5:00 pm, 94.5 relaunched as "New Jersey's Oldies Station", with new WNJO call letters.
 The station's format of primary 1960s oldies was selected so as to avoid cannibalizing Nassau's other Trenton station, WPST (97.5 FM).
 The first request on the new WNJO was made by Governor Christine Whitman, who attended the launch.

-WNJO brought in morning personality Don Kellogg Who was a ratings winner, but facing competition from WKXW which was moving in a 1970s direction, and inspired by the revenue success of a similar flip at Nassau's station in Allentown, Pennsylvania, WNJO became classic hits "The Hawk" on December 1, 2001 and adopted WTHK call letters on August 1, 2002.
+WNJO brought in morning personality Don Kellogg who was a ratings winner, but facing competition from WKXW which was moving in a 1970s direction, and inspired by the revenue success of a similar flip at Nassau's station in Allentown, Pennsylvania, WNJO became classic hits "The Hawk" on December 1, 2001, and adopted WTHK call letters on August 1, 2002.

 WPST's contemporary hit radio format moved from 97.5 to 94.5 on February 14, 2005, at 5 pm.
 At the same time, WTHK's programming moved to 97.5, which had been approved to move its community of license to Burlington, New Jersey, closer to Philadelphia.